Montessori Grammar Symbols

 Montessori Grammar Adverb

-he, she, her, his, it, they, we, us, this, that everything, anything Montessori Grammar Pronoun
+A pronoun is a word that issubstituted for a noun. he, she, her, his, it, they, we, us, this, that everything, anything Montessori Grammar Pronoun

-A conjunction is a word that
+A conjunction is a word thatconnects other words, phrases,

 clauses or sentences.